Akuli/teek/docs/tkinter.rst

 If you have some tkinter code and you would like to switch to pythotk, you came to the right place.
 This page lists differences between tkinter and pythotk.
+You might also find this page interesting if you are an experienced tkinter programmer.

 Before you begin